 Having a mapped out backpacking route can be a useful starting point but by no means do you have to stick to it.
 Every day is different when you are travelling and at any point you might meet somebody or discover somewhere that makes you want to change your plans completely.

 8) Bring enough money and at least two different sources of cash.

-9) Look after your possessions and don’t take anything you couldn’t bare to lose!
+9) Look after your possessions and don’t take anything you couldn’t bear to lose!

-Anyone who has been travelling for a reasonable amount of time will tell you that you lose things!
-While for most it will probably just be a few socks (they have a habit of mysteriously disappearing in dorms) or perhaps the odd tshirt or flip-flop, some are less fortunate.
+Anyone who has been travelling for a reasonable amount of time will tell you that you will lose things!
+While for most it will probably just be a few socks or perhaps the odd t-shirt or flip-flop, some are less fortunate.
 Thieves exist in every country in the world and budget hostels are often not the most secure of places especially when you’re sharing rooms with people you don’t know.
 If you have any prized possessions or special items of jewellery for example it’s best to leave them at home.